 History Of Aswan

-With the emergence of Islam, the new religion started spreading in the region in and around Aswan and during the 10th century AD, trading Caravans used to pass by Aswan before going to Aydhab, an old port situated on the shore of the Red Sea, before reaching Hejaz, Yemen, and India at the end of their journey.
+After the emergence of Islam, it started spreading in and around Aswan, and in the 10th century, trading caravans began to pass by Aswan before going to Aydhab, an old port situated on the shore of the Red Sea, before reaching Hejaz, Yemen, or India.